josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧪_rnd_artefact_leakage_into_production.md

 - documentation is lost as teams change
 - ownership of the artefact becomes unclear

 No malice is required.
 Only momentum.

 ---

-## Why R&D artefacts are especially risky
+## 🚨 Why R&D Artefacts Are Especially Risky

 R&D artefacts differ from production assets in critical ways.